Late fees are standard business practice, but the amount you can legally charge depends heavily on where your client is located.

 Clients usually respond more negatively to inconsistency than to reasonable enforcement itself.

-The MSPs that handle late fees successfully tend to follow the same pattern:
+The MSPs that handle late fees successfully tend to follow the same pattern every time:

 That final piece is often overlooked.